onqtam/headjack/docs/why/UNSURE.md

 > "Societal evolution parallels that of biology.
 The complex structures within animals evolved to mediate internal communication flows over millions of years.
 In societal terms, the Internet connected all of our people cells, practically overnight.
 We’re now having a seizure." - [Matthew Pirkowski](https://twitter.com/MattPirkowski/status/977773224397217792)

-> "We will rise or fall to the level of our cultural affordances." - [Matthew Pirkowski](https://twitter.com/MattPirkowski/status/1757530236894552448)

 > "We may view the growing attraction to islands of ideological stability as similar to the instinctual clustering of shipwreck survivors around the remaining pieces of flotsam.
 Like these lost souls, we find ourselves adrift in the rising tide of novel phenomenological complexity that flows from our rivers of hyper-connectivity.
 Alas, such survivors’ days are numbered, absent outside intervention.
 >
 > And herein lies the paradox of this behavior: the probability of outside intervention is zero.
 We’re part of an emergent system, and therefore if the ship goes down, no one will come to the aid of humanity.